hpiwowar/citation11k/analysis/stats.md

 *Figure 3: Cumulative number of datasets deposited in GEO each year, and cumulative number of third-party reuse papers published that directly attribute GEO data published each year, log scale.*

-### Data reuse picks up as primary author use winds down
+The level of third-party data use was high: for 100 datasets deposited in year 0, we estimate that 40 papers in PubMed reused a dataset by year 2, 100 by year 4, and more than 150 by year 5.
+This data reuse curve is remarkably constant for data deposited between 2004 and 2009.
+The reuse growth trend for data deposited in 2003 has been slower, perhaps because 2003 data is not as ground-breaking as earlier data, and is likely less standards-compliant and technically relevant than later data.

-We found that almost all papers by the author team that archived a given dataset (identified by surname overlap with data submission record) were published within two years of dataset publication.
-This pattern contrasts sharply with data reuse by outside authors, as seen in Figure 4.
+We found that almost all instances of self reuse (identified by surname overlap with data submission record) were published within two years of dataset publication.
+This pattern contrasts sharply with third party data reuse, as seen in Figure 4.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/figure4.png"  class="plot" /></div></div>

 *Figure 4: Number of papers mentioning GEO accession numbers.
 Each panel represents reuse of a particular year of dataset submissions, with number of mentions on the y axis, years since the intial publication on the x axis, and a line for reuses by the data collection team and a line for third-party investigators*

 The cumulative number of third-party reuse papers is illustrated in Figure 5.
-Separate lines are displayed for different dataset submission years.
+Separate lines are displayed for different dataset publication years.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/figure5.png"  class="plot" /></div></div>

 *Figure 5: Cumuative number of third-party reuse papers, by date of reuse paper publication.
 Separate lines are displayed for different dataset submission years*

-Early years of data submission, 2001-2002, had relatively few data deposits.
-Relatively, their levels of data reuse are very high.

-We exclude the early years from the next plot to examine the pattern of data reuse once gene expression datasets became more common.
-Figure 6 shows cumulative third-party reuse, normalized by number of datasets deposited each year, plotted as elapsed years since data publication.
+Because the number of datasets published has grown dramatically with time, it is instructive to consider the cumulative number of third-party reuses normalized by the number of datasets deposited each year (Figure 6).
+In the earliest years for which data is available, 2001-2002, there were relatively few data deposits, but these datasets have been disproportionately reused.
+We exclude the early years from the plot to examine the pattern of data reuse once gene expression datasets became more common.
+Since 2003, the rate at which individual datasets are reused has increased with each year of data publication.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/figure6.png"  class="plot" /></div></div>

 *Figure 6: Cumulative third-party reuse, normalized by number of datasets deposited each year, plotted as elapsed years since data publication*

-### Number of datasets in a reuse paper has increased
+### Growth in the number of datasets in each reuse paper over time

-The number of datasets used in a reuse paper was found to increase over time.
+The number of distinct datasets used in a reuse paper was found to increase over time (Figure 7).
+In 2002-2004 almost all reuse papers only used one or two datasets.
 By 2010, 25% of reuse papers used 3 or more datasets.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/figure7.png"  class="plot" /></div></div>

 *Figure 7: Scatterplot of year of publication of third-party reuse paper (with jitter) vs number of GEO datasets mentioned in the paper (log scale).
 The line connects the mean number of datasets attributed in reuse papers vs publication year.*

-### Reuse is distributed across many datasets
+### Distribution of reuse across datasets

-Reuse was not limited to just a few datasets.
-All datasets published in 2001 have been reused at least once and half were reused by at least three papers.
-Newer datasets have been used less often, but we observed reuse of 20% of the datasets deposited between 2003 and 2007.
-The actual rate, across all methods of attribution and extrapolated to all of PubMed, is likely much higher.
+Finally, it is of interest to know the distribution of reuse among datasets.
+Since our methods only detect reuse by papers in PubMed Central (a small proportion of the biomedical literature) and only when the accession number is given in the full text, our estimates of reuse are extremely conservative.
+Despite this, we found that reuse was not limited to just a few papers (Figure 8).
+Nearly all datasets published in 2001 were reused at least once.
+The proportion of reused datasets declined in subsequent years, with a plateau of about 20% for data deposited between 2003 and 2007.
+The actual rate of reuse across all methods of attribution, and extrapolated to all of PubMed, is likely much higher

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/figure8.png"  class="plot" /></div></div>

 *Figure 8: Proportion of data reused by third-party papers vs year of data submission.
 Conservative estimate, because only considers reuse by papers in PubMed Central, and only when reuse is attributed through direct mention of a GEO accession number*

-### Data reused most often 3-6 years after publication
+### Distribution of the age of reused data

-Data reuse papers are most likely to use data that is 3-6 years old by the time their paper is published, normalized for how many datasets were deposited each year.
+We found the authors of third-party data reuse papers were most likely to use data that was 3-6 years old by the time their paper was published, normalized for how many datasets were deposited each year (Figure 9).

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/figure9.png"  class="plot" /></div></div>